Spudley/ApacheLogIterator/README.md

 ## Requirements

 ApacheLogIterator has been tested under PHP 5.3.
-It is written with the intention of also working under 5.2, but this has not yet been tested.

 This class has no external dependencies.